Prerequisites for MIGs

 # Create SSH firewall rules

-gcloud beta compute firewall-rules create GVNIC_NAME_PREFIX-ssh \
+gcloud compute firewall-rules create GVNIC_NAME_PREFIX-ssh \

 --network=GVNIC_NAME_PREFIX-net-0 \